-- Provide technical support and perspective to the DSL and leadership team, especially in the development and implementation of appropriate online safety policies and procedures. - Implement appropriate security measures e.g all computers password protected, any USB stick is encrypted, all hardware has up to date virus protection to ensure that the settings IT infrastructure/system is secure and not open to misuse or malicious attack, whilst allowing learning opportunities to be maximised. - Ensure that our filtering policy is applied and updated on a regular basis; responsibility for its implementation is shared with the leadership team. - Report any filtering breaches to the DSL (or deputy DSLs) and leadership team, as well as, the settings Internet Service Provider or other services, as appropriate. - Ensure that any safeguarding concerns, identified through monitoring or filtering breaches are reported to the DSL (or deputy DSLs), in accordance with the safeguarding procedures.
+- Provide technical support and perspective to the DSL and leadership team, especially in the development and implementation of appropriate online safety policies and procedures and compliance with DfE's filtering and monitoring standards for schools and colleges. - Implement appropriate security measures e.g all computers password protected, any USB stick is encrypted, all hardware has up to date virus protection to ensure that the settings IT infrastructure/system is secure and not open to misuse or malicious attack, whilst allowing learning opportunities to be maximised. - to ensure that the settings IT infrastructure/system is secure and not open to misuse or malicious attack, whilst allowing learning opportunities to be maximised.

+- Ensure that our filtering policy is applied and updated on a regular basis; responsibility for its implementation is shared with the leadership team. - Report any filtering breaches to the DSL (or deputy DSLs) and leadership team, as well as, the settings Internet Service Provider or other services, as appropriate. - Ensure that any safeguarding concerns, identified through monitoring or filtering breaches are reported to the DSL (or deputy DSLs), in accordance with the safeguarding procedures.

-4.5 It is the responsibility of learners (at a level that is appropriate to their individual age and ability) to:
+4.5.
+It is the responsibility of learners (at a level that is appropriate to their individual age and ability) to:

-- Engage in age appropriate online safety education opportunities. - Contribute to the development of online safety policies. - Read and adhere to Acceptable Use Policies. - Understand the importance of good online safety practice out of school, and understand that this policy covers their actions outside of school if related to their membership of the school. - Respect the feelings and rights of others both on and offline. - Take responsibility for keeping themselves and others safe online. - Seek help from a trusted adult, if there is a concern online, and support others that may be experiencing online safety issues.
+- Engage in age-appropriate online safety education opportunities provided by the school/setting. - Contribute to the development of online safety policies. - Read and adhere to Acceptable Use Policies, which are appended to the end of this policy. - Understand the importance of good online safety practice out of school and understand that this policy covers their actions outside of school if related to their membership of the school. - Respect the feelings and rights of others both on and offline. - Take responsibility for keeping themselves and others safe online. - Seek help from a trusted adult or other support services, if there is a concern online, and support others that may be experiencing online safety issues.